cvryn/solocamp/README.md

     ```json
     {
-      "message": "Bad Request",
-      "errors": {
       "message": "Forbidden, user cannot add their own album to their wishlist"
-      }
     }
     ```